 - You will be given 2 set questions (1 written and 1 video) and 3 randomly generated questions (2 written and 1 video) for a total of 5 questions.

 - For the first video question, you will get 45 seconds to answer the question.
 For the second video question, you will get 60 seconds to prepare and 60 seconds to answer.

 - For the three written questions, you get 20 minutes to prepare and write your answer (with a 150 word limit for all the questions).

 - The entire assessment will take about 20-30 minutes total to complete.

 The Supplemental Application questions are are designed to give you an opportunity to showcase your experiences, interests, leadership potential, and other skills.

 Your reviewers only know the surface level information, like your name and high school grades — they know nothing about who you are as a person, where you come from, and how your experiences have shaped your personality, interests, and goals.
 These questions are your chance to make a lasting first impression and show what makes you unique and a perfect fit for the program.

 Rotman Commerce is looking for students who are articulate, passionate, and dedicated.
 They also want to see that you have the drive to succeed in the program.

-The entire Supplemental Application is completed through Kira Talent, and must be submitted by December 15, 2021 for early consideration for all applicants OR February 1, 2022 at 11:59pm EST as a final deadline for all other applicants.
+The entire Supplemental Application is completed through the external video interview platform, and must be submitted by December 15, 2022 for early consideration for all applicants OR February 1, 2023 at 11:59pm EST as a final deadline for all other applicants.